 Those members of the Senior Officer team who are not serving police officers are eligible to participate in the Local Government Pension Scheme ("LGPS").
-During 2018/19 all eligible Senior Officers were members of the scheme.
+During 2022/23 all eligible Senior Officers were members of the scheme.
 The scheme is a defined benefit scheme, providing pension benefits linked to salary.
 The scheme provides for an accrual rate of 1/60th of salary for each year of service up to 31 March 2014.
 There after the accrual rate is 1/49th.
 There is no time limit to the amount of service that can be built up but benefits must be taken by age 75.
 At retirement members may opt to give up (commute) part of their pension entitlement in return for a lump sum cash payment.

-Senior Officers' contributions are currently at the rate of 9.9% of pensionable salary.
+Senior Officers' contributions are currently at the rate of between 5.5% and 12.5% pensionable salary, dependant on which scheme the officer sits within.
 (See Note 17 for further information on the Local Government Pension Scheme).